SciBorgs/Testing-Manual/Testing/UnitTesting.md

 ## When to use unit tests

-Every subsystem should have a testing class dedicated to it, where all of its functionality is tested (to whatever extent possible). (link to example)
+1. Subsytems: Every subsystem should have a testing class dedicated to it, where all of its functionality is tested (to whatever extent possible). (link to example)

-Each util classes should have a dedicated testing class as well. (link to example)
+2. Util classes: Each util classes should have a dedicated testing class as well. (link to example)

-Not all commands need testing classes, but for more complex commands such as auto routines, have a testing class is advisable. (link to example)
+3. Commands: Not all commands need testing classes, but for more complex commands such as auto routines, have a testing class is advisable. (link to example)

 For any class that is to be tested, it is the responsibility of the person who writing it to write the testing class.
 Ideally, that person would create the testing class when they create the class, and add tests as they add functionality to the class.